no-1ne/react-native-bootcamp/_posts/2017-06-25-react-navigation.md

   }
 });
 		```
-		here we are initializing a Stacknavigator with the screen Main screen set to `MainScreen` component, the set argument is an Object that tell that we don't want a Title Bar for all of our Screens. but wait, we didn't import the MainScreen Component after moving to the new file.
+		here we are initializing a Stacknavigator with the screen Main screen set to `MainScreen` component, the second argument is an Object that tell that we don't want a Title Bar for all of our Screens. but wait, we didn't import the MainScreen Component after moving to the new file.
 So let's import MainScreen Component with
 			`import MainScreen from './components/MainScreen.js';`
 	- make TravelLog Class return `TravelLogStackNav` component
 	```